| 1 | Common garter snake |

 Range: Washington, Oregon, northern California.

 This garter snake is one of the most variable in colour, as red, blue, orange and green striped versions can regularly be found within the same field.
-Northwestern garter snakes are relatively short, averaging at 40cm and reaching a maximum of 96.5cm.
+Northwestern garter snakes (Thamnophis ordinoides) are relatively short for their clan, averaging at just 40cm.
 They also have a smaller head than most, with the same red tongue as usual.
 They’re one of the least aquatic garter snakes, appearing in water occasionally, but mostly sticking to open fields on the edges of forests.

 A difference to the common garter snake is that they often have vivid red spots on their bellies.
 Northwestern garter snakes are also found in southwestern British Columbia.